fvaleri/strimzi-debugging/sessions/001/README.md

 | offset: 0 CreateTime: 1742735936663 keySize: 5 valueSize: 5 sequence: 0 headerKeys: [] key: 24910 payload: kafka
 ```

-Our consumer group should have committed the offsets to the `__consumer_offsets` internal topic.
+The consumer group should have committed its offsets to the `__consumer_offsets` internal topic.
-The problem is that this topic has 50 partitions by default, so how do we know which partition was used?
+Since this topic has 50 partitions by default, you need to determine which partition was used for your consumer group.
-We can use the same algorithm that Kafka uses to map a `group.id` to a specific offset coordinating partition.
+You can use the same hashing algorithm that Kafka employs to map a `group.id` to its coordinating partition.
-The `kafka-cp` function is defined inside the `init.sh` script.
+The `kafka-cp` function, defined in the `init.sh` script, implements this algorithm.

 ```sh
 $ kafka-cp my-group
 12
 ```

-We know that the consumer group commit record was sent to `__consumer_offsets-12`, so let's dump this partition too.
+Knowing that the consumer group commit was sent to `__consumer_offsets-12`, let's examine this partition.
-Here values are encoded for performance reasons, so we have to pass the `--offsets-decoder` option.
+The values are encoded for performance, so you must use the `--offsets-decoder` option to read them.

-This partition contains other metadata, but we are specifically interested in the `offset_commit` key.
+This partition contains various metadata, but we're particularly interested in records with the `offset_commit` key.
-We have a batch from our consumer group, which includes 3 records, one for each input topic partition.
+There's a batch from our consumer group containing 3 records, one for each input topic partition.
-As expected, the consumer group committed offset1@partition0, offset2@partition2, and offset0@partition1 (this partition didn't received any message).
+As expected, the consumer group committed offset 1 for partition 0, offset 2 for partition 2, and offset 0 for partition 1 (which didn't receive any messages).

 ```sh
 $ kubectl exec my-cluster-broker-10 -- bin/kafka-dump-log.sh --deep-iteration --print-data-log --offsets-decoder \